facebookresearch/param/train/compute/pt/development.md

 ### Configuration
 Benchmark configurations are defined in a JSON format.
 It can be stored in a file on disk, or being passed between external callers and the benchmark’s library interface.
 There are two types of configurations:
-Build configuration
+* Build configuration (optional)
-Defines arguments used to construct and initialize the operator.
+  * Defines arguments used to construct and initialize the operator.
-It’s optional for operators that do not require initialization.
+  * It’s optional for operators that do not require initialization.
-Input configuration
+* Input configuration
-Defines arguments used to execute the operator.
+  * Defines arguments used to execute the operator.

 An operator may or may not need to have a build configuration, such as torch.matmul.
 Others will need to create the operator before running it:

 ```python
 embedding = torch.nn.EmbeddingBag(
             num_embeddings=embeddingbags,